valsanathira12/Machine-Learning-Project-Sample-Super-Store-Analysis/README.md

 8. Which category of products generates the highest revenue and profit?
 9. What are the top-selling products in the superstore?
 10. Most commonly given discount %?
-11. Most commonly given discount %?
-12. What is the profit trend over time (monthly, yearly)?
+13. What is the profit trend over time (monthly, yearly)?
-13. Does delivery time affect sales and profit?
+14. Does delivery time affect sales and profit?

 ### TOOLS AND TECHNOLOGIES USED TO IMPLEMENT THE PROPOSED SOLUTION